 Florida Divorce Tax Attorney

 Steven D. Miller, P.A. is a divorce law firm that specializes in family law matters, but they are not experts in tax laws.
-If you need tax assistance, you should talk with your accountant or a tax lawyer.
-Here is some basic information, not legal advice of any sort, regarding divorce and taxes:
+If you need tax assistance, you should talk with your local tax professional or tax lawyer.
+Here is some basic information, not legal advice of any sort, regarding Florida divorces or taxes:

 Filing Status: Filing a joint return will result in the lowest taxes.
 If so, both you and your spouse are responsible for the entire tax liability.

 Exemptions: Child does not live with you?
 You can claim this deduction ONLY by agreement, or order of the court if in the best interest of the child for the non-residential parent to claim the child as a tax dependency exemption.

 Liabilities and Refunds: Usually treated as joint property and are typically shared equally among the parties.

 Tax Implications of Child Support and Alimony